Skip to content

 In addition, this shoe excels in the gym for both lifting and versatile training.
 When deadlifting 475 lbs, the lugs weren’t so aggressive to where I felt uncomfortable or like I was losing out on ground contact, and this is the same for lower body movements.

 Outside of the lugs not feeling offputting for lifting, I also really enjoyed them for versatile training.
-Unlike the Primus Lite Knit and Primus Lite III which can slip on turf, the lug on this model does a great job of giving you additional bite and security.
+Unlike the Primus Lite Knit and Primus Lite III, which can slip on turf, the lug on this model does a great job of providing additional bite and security.

 The second thing to like about the Primus Trail Knit FG is its knit upper construction.
 The knit on this model breathes well and I like how the knit form fits the foot throughout to give you a nice snug fit.